 Homeowners Board of Directors:

-Kevin Puetz, President (319-269-4564)
+Dave Rausa, President (319-269-4308)

 Ivy Hagedorn, Secretary (319-290-5023)

-Reggie Fett, Treasurer (319-296-1482)
+Kevin Puetz, Treasurer (319-269-4564)

 Ekho Ridge e-mail address: ridge.ekho@yahoo.com

 Land Lease Fees: The land lease fee is $60.00 and is due by the 15th of every month.
-Please make checks payable to “Mr. Real Estate” and drop in the brown mail box or you can mail them to: Mr. Real Estate, 2008 Wes Drive, Waterloo, IA 50701.
-For questions regarding your land lease fee, please contact Kevan Cortright (319-240-3203), kevcort@aol.com
+Please make checks payable to “The 3 Stooges” and drop in the black mailbox.
+For questions regarding your land lease fee, please contact Chris Fishels (319-234-5000)

-Monthly Homeowner’s Dues: The monthly homeowner’s dues are $165.00 and due on or before the 10th of every month.
+Monthly Homeowner’s Dues: The monthly homeowner’s dues are $175.00 and due on or before the 10th of every month.
 A late fee of $15.00 will be assessed after the 15th.
 Please make checks payable to “Ekho Ridge Homeowners Corp.” and drop in the black mail box near the clubhouse or you can mail them to: Ekho Ridge Homeowners Corp., 4104 Ekho Ridge, Waterloo, IA 50701.
 Automatic Payment is also available.
-Please contact Treasurer Reggie Fett if you are interested.
+Please contact Treasurer Kevin Puetz if you are interested.

 Clubhouse: The clubhouse is available for use for a fee of $25 for a 24-hour period (as long as homeowner’s dues are current.)
-To reserve the clubhouse, please contact Ivy Hagedorn and she will provide you with the key.
+Clubhouse rental includes use of the patio and (upon request) the fire ring.
+To reserve the clubhouse, please contact Ivy Hagedorn and she will provide you with the key for the doors and/or gas valve.
 Please leave the room in the condition you found it (wipe the tables/chairs, wash and put away any utensils you used, fold up tables/chairs, vacuum, wet mop floors and remove any trash that was accumulated.)
 Please report any damage, stains or other issues to Ivy Hagedorn or one of the other board members immediately.
-If damages occur, you will be accessed accordingly.
+If damages occur, you will be assessed accordingly.
 No smoking or pets are allowed in the clubhouse.
 An adult must accompany children under 16.

+If a homeowner wants to use the firepit (only) on a night when the clubhouse is not booked, they may do so without charge.
+You may contact Ivy to borrow the valve key.
+Whoever signs out the valve key is responsible for making sure that the fire is shut off and the key returned.
+A $15 charge will apply for a lost key.
+The clubhouse interior will not be available unless you wish to rent it as above.

 Email List: The Board maintains an email list of homeowners in order to contact everyone efficiently.
 This list is kept private and not sold or given to anyone.
+All meeting notices, minutes from meetings, garbage collection date changes, snow removal and lawn care information is provided to homeowners via e-mail, not US mail.
 If you would like to receive information via e-mail, please send an e-mail message to ridge.ekho@yahoo.com.

-Wellness Center: The Wellness Center is available to residents for an annual fee of $96.00.
+Wellness Center: The Wellness Center is available to residents for an annual fee of $96.00 plus a key deposit of $10.00.
 Please contact Ivy Hagedorn if you are interested in using the Wellness Center.
 An adult must accompany children under 16.

 Garage Doors/Driveways: For safety reasons, it is suggested garage doors be kept closed except when entering or leaving with your vehicle or when a homeowner is actively in the garage space (i.e. using it for work or entertaining).
 Maintenance, repair and replacement of the garage door and driveway are the responsibility of the homeowner.
 If replacement is necessary, it must be uniform with existing garage doors/driveways in the complex.